gocat-torch/Object-Detection-Inference-Comparision/README.md

 # Acknowledgements
-For SSD, most of codes are borrowed from pytorch-ssd https://github.com/qfgaohao/pytorch-ssd
+For SSD, most of codes are borrowed from pytorch-ssd: https://github.com/qfgaohao/pytorch-ssd